ZehaIrawan/select-dropdown/README.md

 Select Dropdown

-Usage
+# Usage

-Add this to package.json
+Add this to your project package.json

 ```
   "dependencies": {